7 Books Every Creative (And Wannabe Creative) Should Read

 The examples Johnson cites, like how air-conditioning enabled mass-human-migration, or how advances in glassmaking influenced the spread of wide-scale literacy, are the ultimate brain food.
 It’s like a crash course in making the kinds of patterns and connections that great inventors do.
 And in the end, that’s the lesson: that the people who really advance human technology tend not to be lone inventors: more often it’s a collective effort, spearheaded by someone with the boldness and vision to bring together disparate ideas.

 Armed with these books, any aspiring creative (or really just anyone who wants to be more creative in their daily lives) will see improvements in their creative output.
-From the philosophical musings of Sapiens to the inspiring rhetoric of Start Ugly, from the gung-ho lessons of Subtle Art to the poetic resilience of Greenlights, these books provide the underpinnings of independent critical thinking.
+From the philosophical musings of Sapiens to the inspiring rhetoric of Start Ugly, from the gung-ho lessons of Subtle Art to the poetic observations in Ways of Seeing, these books provide the underpinnings of independent critical thinking.